bdamokos/pick-distinct-colors/python/README.md

 import pick_distinct_colors as pdc
 ```

+## Features

+- Unified `pick_distinct_colors` function for easy color selection with any algorithm
+- Deterministic color selection: pass a `seed` for reproducible results (default: 42)

 ## Unified API (Recommended)

 The Python version now supports a unified API for picking distinct colors, matching the JavaScript version.
 This is the recommended way to use the library for new code.